Sea Witch Plans Page

 One of the main purposes of creating this web site was the webmaster's desire to find and obtain a set of plans for the Sea Witch.
 They have not been commercially available for many decades, since before Hugh Angelman passed away in 1967.

-Apparently, Mr. Angelman, and co-designer Charles Davies, made no arrangements to insure that the Sea Witch design (or perhaps any of their designs), would survive them.
+Co-designer Charles Davies passed away in 1998, and apparently, Mr. Angelman, and Mr. Davies, made no arrangements to insure that the Sea Witch design (or perhaps any of their designs), would survive them.
 Whether this was due to a lack of interested on the part of heirs or by intent, I have no way of knowing.
 One of the results, of course, has been that no Sea Witches have been built, to our knowledge, since 1974 when the Sea Drift was built in a back yard in Whittier, California.

-The first breakthrough was provided by Janet and Dave Peters, owners of the Sea Mist.
+The first breakthrough was provided by Janet and Dave Peters, then owners of the Sea Mist.
 They had a lines drawing in their possession and sent a copy.
 This was not an actual copy of an Angelman or Wilmington Boat Works drawing, but apparently a copy of a builder's drawing done by a draftsman at the Jensen Boatyard in Denmark where the Sea Mist was built.
-They also had an authentic copy of a Wilbo plan for a Sea Witch shipping cradle (dated 1949), which they also sent, and this became the first genuine Wilbo blueprint this webmaster ever set his eyes on – and, so far, the only one.
+They also had an authentic copy of a Wilbo plan for a Sea Witch shipping cradle (dated 1949), which they also sent, and this became the first genuine Wilbo blueprint this webmaster ever set his eyes on – and, so far (as of February, 2010), the only one.

 or-lines.jpg (17904 bytes)